-Cancer and its treatment can interfere with one’s ability to engage in necessary and meaningful activities of daily living (ADL's).
-The rehabilitation specialists in City of Hope’s Department of Rehabilitation Services strive to minimize these effects to ensure the patient maintains or regains the maximum degree of function, comfort, and quality of life possible at any stage of the cancer journey.
+Cancer and its treatment can interfere with one’s ability to engage in necessary and meaningful activities of daily living.
+The cancer rehabilitation specialists in City of Hope’s Department of Rehabilitation Services strive to minimize these effects to ensure patients maintain or regain the maximum degree of function, comfort, and quality of life possible at every stage of the cancer journey.
 Rehabilitation services are available to both inpatients and outpatients of all ages.

 Our services include:

 - Prescribe therapeutic exercise for strengthening, endurance, and flexibility

 - Improve balance through training and fall prevention education

 - Provide intensive neurologic rehabilitation for people with cancer affecting the brain, spinal cord, or vestibular system

 - Increase independence and safety with walking and mobility for people who have been confined to bed for an extended period of time